StefanSirkovic/Cleaning-Service/README.md

 # Cleaning Service Agency

-Welcome to the official website repository for our Cleaning Service Agency!
+Welcome to the repository for Cleaning Service Agency!
 This project showcases a professional cleaning service agency, offering a range of cleaning solutions for homes and businesses.
 The website is built using HTML, CSS, JavaScript, and Bootstrap to provide a responsive and user-friendly experience for our clients.

 ## Technologies Used